brevzin/cpp_proposals/1306_expansion_statements/expansion-statements.md

 * each of the three `array` arguments (once for each invocation of the lambda), or
 * each of the four `int` elements (of a different `array` for each invocation of the lambda).

 Initially, support for pack iteration was dropped from the proposal entirely, but it was added back using the `$expansion-init-list$` syntax in [@P1306R2].

 In addition to avoiding ambiguity, it is also broadly more useful than simply expanding over a pack since it allows ad hoc expressions.
+For instance, can add prefixes, suffixes, or even multiple packs: `{0, xs..., 1, ys..., 2}` is totally fine.

 ## Expansion over Ranges